rohitttttt/Assignments-Projects/README.md

 # Assignment Made by Rohit Lal- Front-end application which would let the users help list and browse all Characters of Rick and Morty Show.I have given the Search Functionality.

+## Note: Due to time issue i have not implemented server side rendering and implement only basic search functionality.
 ## How to Start

 In the project directory, first run `npm install` to install the dependencies.
 Then you can run: